itaiferber/swift-evolution/proposals/0167-swift-encoders.md

     /// The strategy to use for encoding `Data` values. public enum DataEncodingStrategy {
+        /// Defer to `Data` for choosing an encoding. case deferredToData

         /// Encoded the `Data` as a Base64-encoded string.
 This is the default strategy. case base64

         /// Encode the `Data` as a custom value encoded by the given closure.
         ///
-        /// If the closure fails to encode a value into the given encoder, the encoder will encode an empty `.default` container in its place. case custom((_ value: Data, _ encoder: Encoder) throws -> Void) }
+        /// If the closure fails to encode a value into the given encoder, the encoder will encode an empty automatic container in its place. case custom((Data, Encoder) throws -> Void)
+    }

     /// The strategy to use for non-JSON-conforming floating-point values (IEEE 754 infinity and NaN).